 How to Save Money When Moving

-Reducing moving costs is one of the top ways people look for ways to save money.
-Keeping to a budget is essential during a move since costs can add up quickly.
-One option is to hire one of the best cheap moving services, but there are several ways to save money when moving.
+Reducing moving costs is one of the top ways people look for ways to save money when relocating.
+Keeping to a budget is essential during a move, since costs can add up quickly.
+One option is to hire one of the best cheap moving services, but there are several other ways to save money as well.

 - Pack your belongings yourself.
 This is the most apparent method of saving money up front.
-As helpful as it is to allow a moving company to take on the hours of packing, it’s also a great way to knock off several hundred dollars or more by doing it yourself.
+As helpful as it is to allow a moving company to take on the hours of packing, doing it yourself is a great way to knock off several hundred dollars or more.
 If you have a few extra-delicate items, consider leaving those for the movers to pack if you’re unsure about packing them carefully enough.

 - Donate, recycle, dispose—three magic words when it comes to moving.
 The less you have to move, the less it will cost overall.
 Do a thorough review of the items in your house and garage to decide what really needs to be taken to a donation center, recycled, or entirely disposed of.
 Old or broken items that haven’t been used in years don’t really deserve the precious cargo space of a moving truck.
 The best junk removal services can help dispose of any unwanted items.

 - Set up a garage sale.
 If you’d like to make a little money on the items you want to get rid of, consider setting up a garage sale a week or two before moving.
-Or, if you know of a neighbor who is doing one soon, see if they’ll sell your items for a flat fee or commission.
+Or, if you know of a neighbor who is having one soon, see if they’ll sell your items for a flat fee or commission.